Wilderness Journal Issue #009

-With stunning natural wonders, lifeforms found nowhere else and a living culture connecting desert with ocean, the Nullarbor and the Great Australian Bight is worthy of World Heritage.
+With stunning natural wonders, lifeforms found nowhere else and a living culture connecting desert with ocean, the Nullarbor and the Great Australian Bight are worthy of World Heritage.

 The Great Australian Bight: an unforgettable, unique Country with awe-inspiring cliffs, an astounding diversity of marine life, and over 65,000 years of Yerkala Mirning culture.
 It's time this remarkable place is given World Heritage protection.